LDAP, Users, Roles & API Token

 - Host: Enter the hostname, IP address or URI (Uniform resource identifier) of your LDAP directory server.

 - Encryption: Select the type of encryption required for communication with the LDAP directory server.
-Supported encryption methods are None and StartTLS.
+Supported encryption methods are None, StartTLS, and SSL(ldaps).

 - Port: Type in the port your LDAP directory server uses.